• Our Impact

 SHARE

-President John Dramani Mahama has directed the Minister of Roads and Highways, Kwame Governs Agbodza, to respond to allegations of sole-sourcing contracts awarded under the Big Push initiative, as the presidency requests a detailed report on The Fourth Estate’s latest investigations.
+President John Dramani Mahama has directed the Minister of Roads and Highways, Kwame Governs Agbodza, to respond to concerns over sole-sourced contracts under the Big Push programme.
+The directive follows The Fourth Estate’s latest investigative report and requires a detailed response including a breakdown of contracts for the Presidency.

 “Although we have seen snippets of the investigation from the media, I have instructed my office to obtain the full detailed report from the Fourth Estate and to conduct a study of the various allegations presented in the report,” the President said during a dialogue with civil society organisations at the Jubilee House in Accra, on Monday.